Psalm 45: Musical settings

 Heinrich Schütz wrote a setting of a paraphrase of Psalm 45 in German, "Mein Herz dichtet ein Lied mit Fleiß", SWV 142, for the Becker Psalter, published first in 1628.

 Interpretations

 There have been a number of suggestions as to the location of Ophir.
 One such is the west coast of Hispaniola found by Christopher Columbus, "from whence at this time is brought most fine gold".

 The "Queen of gold of Ophir" has been variously interpreted to mean a mother of the king of Israel, Israel itself, the Christian Church, or the Virgin Mary.

 Text

-The following table shows the Hebrew text of the Psalm with vowels, alongside the Koine Greek text in the Septuagint and the English translation from the King James Version.
+The following table shows the Hebrew text of the Psalm with vowels and cantillation marks, alongside the Clementine Vulgate and the Koine Greek text in the Septuagint and the English translation from the King James Version.
 Note that the meaning can slightly differ between these versions, as the Septuagint and the Masoretic Text come from different textual traditions.
-In the Septuagint, this psalm is numbered Psalm 44.
+In the Septuagint and Vulgate, this psalm is numbered Psalm 44.